tonyedwardspz/tonyedwardspz/blog/_posts/2024/october/2024-10-18-MAUI-load-configuration-data-from-json.md

 <PackageReference Include="Syncfusion.Licensing" Version="27.1.53" />
 ```

 There you have it.
 You've now loaded in some semi-secret configuration data into your app.
-If you're using the SyncFusion control library for dotnet MAUI, you're ready to begin build your user interface.
+If you're using the Syncfusion control library for dotnet MAUI, you're ready to begin build your user interface.

 Happy coding.